 - Scrape the sides and bottom of the mixing bowl and add in the three eggs.
 Beat again, using the paddle attachment, on medium speed until the eggs are combined.
 It is ok if the mixture looks split, it will come together as soon as the dry ingredients are added.
 Then add in the sour cream and mix one more time to combine.

 - Spray the bottom of a loaf tin with baking spray or line it with a parchment paper sling.
 Pour the batter into the loaf tin and use the rubber spatula to smooth out the top.
-Bake in the center of the oven for 1 hour until a toothpick inserted in the center, comes out clean.
+Bake in the center of the oven for 40-45 until a toothpick inserted in the center, comes out clean.
 Rotate after 30 minutes if not baking on convection.

 - Allow the loaf to cool fully before assembling.

 - To make the chocolate ganache glaze, finely chop 2 oz of dark chocolate and place in a heat safe bowl.
 Heat the heavy cream until it is just about to boil, then pour it over the dark chocolate and let it sit for one minute.
 Then whisk or stir to combine.
 Don’t stop stirring until it is smooth and there are no visible pieces or flecks of chocolate.

 - Set the glaze aside to cool – stir the mixture occasionally to make sure it cools evenly.

 - Cut the loaf into three layers.
 Spread the apricot jam over the bottom layer, stopping about 1/8″ from the edges.
 Stack the top layer on top of the jam and press down gently.
 If possible, wrap the cake in plastic and store overnight so the jam can soak into the cake.

 - Drizzle the top of the sachertorte loaf with the chocolate ganache.

 - Loaf Pan